llKieferll-zz/result-list/README.md

 - Initially intended to use [BreakpointObserver](https://material.angular.io/cdk/layout/overview) as base for the responsivity but decided to use CSS grid instead.

-- On chrome's developer tools, the iPhone X is too high, which means it behaves as a tablet on landscape.
+- On chrome's developer tools, the iPhone X option is too high, which means it behaves as a tablet on landscape.

 - The filter lacks style but just like the grid list, I didn't want to go too far past the 3 hours limit.